oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

 ## Task 8: Ops Control

-Oracle Database Vault operations control allows you to separate your `C##` users from the application data in pluggable databases.
+Oracle Database Vault operations control allows you to separate your container (`C##`) users from the application data in pluggable databases.
 This is especially helpful if you have consolidated databases into an Oracle Multitenant architecture and have several pluggable databases on each container database.

 Oracle Database Vault operations control helps you separate "infrastructure database administrators" from "application database administrators" - to enforce separation of responsibilities between database installation, upgrades, and maintenance from application installation, upgrades, and maintenance.

+A major advantage of Oracle Database Vault operations control is that Database Vault does *not* need to be configured or enabled in the pluggable database for it to protect your application data.
+Once it is configured and enabled in the root database, it automatically separates the container (`C##`) users from application data in all pluggable databases attached to the container database.

+In this lab, you are going to enable Database Vault operations control and demonstrate how the controls work in an Oracle Mulitenant environment.

-1. Check the status of Database Vault and Operations Control
+1. Check the status of Database Vault and Databse Vault operations control

     ````
     <copy>./dv_status.sh</copy>